Plymouth: Landmarks and tourist attractions

 After the English Civil War the Royal Citadel was erected in 1666 towards the eastern section of Plymouth Hoe, to defend the port from naval attacks, suppress Plymothian Parliamentary leanings and to train the armed forces.
 Currently, guided tours are available in the summer months.
 Further west is Smeaton's Tower, which is a standard lighthouse that was constructed in 1759.
 14 mi Furthermore, Smeaton's Tower was dismantled in 1877 and the top two-thirds were reassembled on Plymouth Hoe.
 It is open to the public and has views over the Plymouth Sound and the city from the lantern room.
-Plymouth has 20 war memorials of which nine are on The Hoe including: Plymouth Naval Memorial, to remember those killed in World Wars I and II, and the Armada Memorial, to commemorate the defeat of the Spanish Armada.
+Plymouth has 20 war memorials of which nine are on The Hoe including: Plymouth Naval Memorial, to remember those killed in World Wars I and II who have no known grave, and the Armada Memorial, to commemorate the defeat of the Spanish Armada.

 The early port settlement of Plymouth, called "Sutton", approximates to the area now referred to as the Barbican and has 100 listed buildings and the largest concentration of cobbled streets in Britain.
 The Pilgrim Fathers left for the New World in 1620 near the commemorative Mayflower Steps in Sutton Pool.
 Also on Sutton Pool is the National Marine Aquarium which displays 400 marine species and includes Britain's deepest aquarium tank.